BPAngue/CMSC-125-CPU-Scheduling-Simulator/README.md

 (+) Rosemarie Negros </br>
 (+) Brian Pangue </br>

-NOTE: For collaborators, please create your own branch when you upload your code to make sure that the main branch will only contain the final working version of the game.
+NOTE: For collaborators, please create your own branch when you upload your code to make sure that the main branch will only contain the final working version of the simulator.